Named for our love of wild things.

 As Bewilder's wedding planner and creative director, Larisa aims to bring this deeper meaning into the studio's design process.
 Her role is to get to know each client and understand their aesthetic ideas.
 She loves learning about personal relationships to plant life as well as cultural beliefs, then through careful planning, translating each vision into reality.

-As Bewilder's in house plant expert, she serves as a connection to many local farms and artists.
-With an obsessive attention detail, Sophia's unique moody yet minimal aesthetic grounds Bewilder's designs.
-She also works full time as a stick and poke tattoo artist, printmaker and illustrator, with much of her floral work informing her black and white linear designs..
+With an obsessive attention detail, Sophia's unique moody yet minimal aesthetic grounds Bewilder's designs, with much of her floral work informing her black and white linear designs..